“12 year-old girl hangs herself in Florida” January 10, 2018

 The Challenge: You already know what the challenge is to this one.
 Talking ranks 5th in our youth’s favourite mode of communication.

 That is the start.
 As this issue tip toes into a local epidemic, understand you are not alone.
 Many of your friends with young children are struggling with this cyber bullying on a daily basis.
 You are not alone.
-Counsellors, teachers, grandparents, aunts, uncles and other young parents are there to help you, you are not alone.
-Studies are being published every day to help us understand the depth of the issue, you are not alone.
+Counsellors, teachers, grandparents, aunts, uncles and other young parents are there to help you.
+You are not alone.
+Studies are being published every day to help us understand the depth and frequency of the issue.
+You are not alone.

 When your child is attacked by faceless, soulless, irresponsible messages that they read through their tears, your young beautiful little one has never felt so alone.